saveweb/dokuwiki-dumper/README.md

 dokuWikiDumper

 positional arguments:
   url                  URL of the dokuWiki

 options:
   -h, --help           show this help message and exit --content            Dump content
   --media              Dump media
   --skip-to SKIP_TO    Skip to title number [default: 0] --path PATH          Specify dump directory [default: <site>-<date>] --no-resume          Do not resume a previous dump [default: resume] --threads THREADS    Number of sub threads to use [default: 1], not recommended to set > 5 --insecure           Disable SSL certificate verification --ignore-errors      !DANGEROUS! ignore errors in the sub threads.
 This may cause incomplete dumps.
+  --username USERNAME  login: username
+  --password PASSWORD  login: password
 ```

 ## Dump structure